-- 1. A Resolution of the Fort Bragg Planning Commission Recommending that the City Council Adopt: - a) An Ordinance Amending Division 17 of the Fort Bragg Municipal Code (LCP 3-25) to Amend Chapter 17.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - b) An Ordinance Amending Division 18 of the Fort Bragg Municipal Code (ILUDC 3-25) to Amend Chapter 18.71.050 Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - c) A Resolution Adopting new Multifamily Design Review Requirements for the Citywide Design Guidelines. - An Ordinance Amending Division 17 of the Fort Bragg Municipal Code (LCP 3-25) to Amend Chapter 17.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - An Ordinance Amending Division 18 of the Fort Bragg Municipal Code (ILUDC 3-25) to Amend Chapter 18.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - 4.
-A Resolution Adopting Objective Multifamily Design Review Requirements of the Citywide Design Guidelines. - 5.
-Objective Design Standards for Multifamily and Residential Component of Mixed-
+- An Ordinance Amending Division 17 of the Fort Bragg Municipal Code (CLUDC 2-25) to Amend Chapter 17.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - An Ordinance Amending Division 18 of the Fort Bragg Municipal Code (ILUDC 5-25) to Amend Chapter 18.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - 3.
+A Resolution Adopting Objective Multifamily Design Review Requirements of the Citywide Design Guidelines. - 4.
+Objective Design Standards for Multifamily and Residential Component of Mixed-Use Projects. - 5.
+A Resolution of the Fort Bragg Planning Commission Recommending that the City Council Adopt: - a.
+An Ordinance Amending Division 17 of the Fort Bragg Municipal Code (CLUDC 2-25) to Amend Chapter 17.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - b.
+An Ordinance Amending Division 18 of the Fort Bragg Municipal Code (ILUDC 5-25) to Amend Chapter 18.71.050 - Design Review to Make Design Review for Multifamily Projects a Ministerial Process Subject to Objective Requirements Per the Housing Accountability Act; and - c.
+A Resolution Adopting new Multifamily Design Review Requirements for the Citywide Design Guidelines.